 • 36 credit points of research units, plus 12 credit points of option units.

-The advantage with a single specialisation is that you can put a large portion of your studies into a chosen field, while still getting exposure to the supporting study areas that appeal to you most.
+The advantage with a single major is that you can put a large portion of your studies into a chosen field, while still getting exposure to the supporting study areas that appeal to you most.

 You can also choose whether to put 48 credit points towards research units, or just 36.
-However, for students who intend to pursue higher degree research, it’s recommended you complete the 48 credit points of research.

-Option 2: Choose a pair of specialisations
+Option 2: Choose two areas of expertise

 This option might be best for people who have two areas of expertise they’d like to pursue, or if a pair of specialisations can be used harmoniously in your future career.
 For example, you may find specialising in both Trauma-Aware Education and Inclusive Education can help bring out your best in the classroom.